INSIDE: Everything you need to know about Rotorua Duck Tours for families.

 The funny, running commentary started from the moment he sat down at the wheel to give us the safety demonstration.

 We knew this was going to be a tour to remember!

 (Hot tip: When you book a family trip, do ask for Marcus.
-You can tell he’s practiced this routine many, many times and he’s great with the kids.)
+You can tell he’s practiced this routine many, many times and he’s TOP NOTCH with the kids.)

 Rotorua Sightseeing Tours?
-Try the Duck Boat Tours
+Try Duck Tours Rotorua NZ!

 The Duck Boat Tour journey starts when you board the strangest truck we’ve ever seen.